-Glass-walled classrooms, gathering space, and a Starbucks.
+Glass-walled classrooms and a gathering space.
 This facility was designed for a special vision of business education, where students acquire an interdisciplinary mindset to succeed in a global economy.

 Dedicated in 2002, Hedberg Library unites print, digital, and multimedia information resources.
 The growing collection of resources contains 120,000 print volumes and 210,000 e-books.
 It also offers 90,000 streaming audio albums, 60,000 streaming videos, 160,000 e-journals and 160 databases, as well as a media and technology suite for video and audio production and a 24-hour cyber cafe.